[Last updated November 26, 2024]

 The previous year’s tax return serves as a template, which can be especially useful if there haven’t been significant changes in your financial situation.
 For speedy refunds, have your bank account and routing numbers ready for direct deposit.
 It’s not only faster but also more secure than traditional paper checks.

-Timeline for tax season
+Use this timeline for tax season

 Mapping out the tax season can ensure you’re not rushing at the last minute, which can sometimes lead to errors or oversights.